jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 ### Instructional messages

-Booth (2014) calls instructional messages "elevator pitches" for the class; it's about knowing and conveying what you have to offer in a particular instructional situation.
+Per Booth (2014) instructional messages consist of [persona](#qualities-of-excellent-teachers) and "elevator pitches" for the class; it's about knowing and conveying what you have to offer in a particular instructional situation.
 Messages should be clearly relevant and actionable ("WIIFM/what's in it for me principle").
 In addition, Booth summarizes Chip and Dan Heath’s best practices for powerful messages, which they organize as an acronym (SUCCESs) but I present here differently:

 - get attention, hold interest: **UNEXPECTED, STORIES**
 - facilitate comprehension: **SIMPLE, CONCRETE**